beaverbuilder/documentation/docs/assistant/cloud/collections.md

 To create a library collection from the Assistant Pro Cloud:

-1. Select the library you’d like to add a collection.
+1. Select the library you’d like to add a collection to.
-2. Select the **Collections** tab
+2. Select the **Collections** tab.
-3. Type a name for your collection
+3. Type a name for your collection.
-4. Click the **Add Collection** button
+4. Click the **Add Collection** button.

 ![Create collection from Assistant Pro Cloud](/img/assistant/cloud--libraries--organize-assets--2.jpg)